TUMFTM/velocity_optimization/docs/source/configuration.rst

 Configuration
 =============

-The velocity planner is parametrized using some configuraiton scripts.
+The velocity planner is parametrized using some configuration scripts.
 Adapt the paths to your own configuration scripts as shown in the `examples`-section of this documentation.
 An example configuration-script can be found in this package in `velocity_optimization/params/sqp_config.ini`.
 Simply copy this file to any location on your machine.
 You may want to adapt the following vehicle parameters: